BlossomiShymae/snip-snip/README.md

 # snip-snip

-The alternate CommunityDragon directory downloader inspired by Ray's [cd-dd](https://github.com/Hi-Ray/cd-dd/).
+The alternate CommunityDragon directory downloader.

 This app is currently compatible with .NET 8 and higher.